 Reviews and updates the Alternative Service Program System (ASPS).

 Assists in the planning and review of current Alternative Service Programs (ASPs).

 Acts as liaison with the other Federal and civilian entities concerning ASP issues.
 QUALIFICATIONS REQUIRED:

-To qualify for this Program Analyst GS-09 position you must have:
+To qualify for this position at the GS-09 level, you must have: